TristanGramsch/TristanGramsch.github.io/_projects/NIAS_conference.md

 ---
-name: Argument presented at NIAS Conference on Studies of Belonging
+name: NIAS Conference on Studies of Belonging
 tools: [R]
 image: "https://www.drugabuse.gov/sites/default/files/images/Benzodiazepines%20and%20Opioids%202.2.jpg"
 description: Major psychiatry textbooks make questionable claims about the nature of drug addiction.
 It might be contributing to over prescription in the US.